If you are an SRDP applicant or Forestry Manager

 More information can be found on the SRDP section of the Scottish Government's website.

-Guidance relating to Scotland's woodlands and the historic environment can be found on the Forestry Commission Scotland website, including Forests and historic environment: information and advice - a summary of what forest and woodland managers should consider in relation to the historic environment.
+Guidance relating to Scotland's woodlands and the historic environment can be found on the Scottish Forestry website, including Forests and historic environment: information and advice - a summary of what forest and woodland managers should consider in relation to the historic environment.

 Further advice on managing archaeological sites can be found on the Archaeology Scotland website.